 The Emergence of Booker T. Washington

-He

-African Americans
+He urged blacks to adjust to segregation and abandon agitation for civil and

+political rights.
+Born a slave in 1856, Washington had studied as a young man at Hampton Institute, Virginia.
+He adopted the outlook of Hampton’s founder, General Samuel Armstrong, who emphasized that obtaining farms or skilled jobs was far more important to African Americans emerging from slavery than the rights of citizenship.

 Who was the last ruler of Hawaii?
 Picture p.679

+Queen Liliuokalani, the last ruler of Hawaii before it was annexed by the United States.

 How did the North and the South reconcile their differences going into the 20th century? p.687 “Republic or Empire?”